FORT LAUDERDALE, Fla. NOT SO LONG ago, boxing had a happy home, a place to call its own.

 It was Miami Beach, the South Beach of Gleason and Godfrey and the Auditorium and the Fontainebleau.
 Of Clay and Liston and the 5th Street Gym.
 Of Ollie Burgers before the fights, coffee and drinks after.

-"When the last bout of the night was over, the announcer would climb into the ring and announce next week's card, and you listened because you knew you'd be there," says trainer Larry Kent, whose list of devotees included Sugar Ray Robinson.
+"When the last bout of the night was over, the announcer would climb in the ring and announce next week's card, and you listened, because you knew you'd be there," says trainer Larry Kent, whose list of devotees included Sugar Ray Robinson.
 "Twenty-five years ago, there was a show every week.
 No matter what came up, you'd say, 'Sorry, that's my boxing night.'

 "Where would football or baseball be if they put it on once a month?
 That's the secret to sports.
 Every week, it has to be there.
 Just plain common sense, really.
 Chris Dundee understood that."

 To promote fights in the Miami Beach of the '50s and '60s was a wonderful life, like Rick slinging gin in wartime Morocco or George Bailey happily granting unsecured home loans in Bedford Falls.